-coffee-guzzling journalist turned novelist and occasional poet, Mark
+coffee-guzzling journalist turned novelist, Mark

 Cantrell lives and works by the weave of his words.